-As home prices continue to rise, those with their heart set on homeownership may be starting to explore less-traditional options to climb onto the property ladder.
+In a highly competitive and quickly changing housing market, those with their hearts set on homeownership may be starting to explore less-traditional options to climb onto the property ladder.
 One such option is a rent-to-own agreement, a method of buying a house by renting it first.
-Here’s what you need to know.
+Here’s everything you need to know.

 How does rent-to-own work?

-The buyer then pays an option as an upfront cost when signing the lease.
-The cost of that option can vary significantly, from 3 percent to more than 10 percent of the sale price, Orefice says.
-The lease will spell out what (if any) portion of the lease option or the rent will go toward the purchase price.
+The buyer/tenant then pays for an option as an upfront cost when signing the lease.
+The option fee typically ranges from 1 percent to 5 percent of the total purchase price.

 Lease-option vs. lease-purchase